Mutimber/Mutimber/README.md

 </div>

-I am a finance graduate who became profoundly drawn to cybersecurity and its role in safeguarding people and corporations online.
+I am a driven security profes ional with a keen eye on the role of cybersecurity in safeguarding people and resources online.

 ## Objective